tscott0817/investment-assistant/README.md

 # Personal Investment Assistant
-Use this small program to analyze company stocks at any period of time and evaluate to a confidence level as to whether the company is likely to perform well or poorly in the future.
+Use this small program to analyze company stocks at any period of time.

 ![Investment](https://i.imgur.com/ajdYtEq.png)